 The City of Jaipur is the crown jewel of Rajasthan.
 The majestic palaces and opulent forts, dot the map of the city and give it a distinct Royal Charm.
 Founded in 1727 by Jai Singh II, the Raja of Amer, Jaipur went to become a tourist destination known for its architectural marvels.
-If you are planning for a short visit to this exotic city, we have gathered a list of some amazing places to visit in Jaipur in Two days.
+If you are planning for a short visit to this exotic city, we have gathered a list of some amazing places to visit in Jaipur in 2 days.

 The Bustling city of Jaipur is filled with many sightseeing places.
 Located near the biggest desert in Asia, The Thar Desert gives this place a tropical climate.
 But that doesn’t stop tourists from experiencing the warm vibes and hospitality of this place.

 Apart from the towering forts and palaces, Jaipur is home to some rather lively bazaars, which are brimming with handicrafts and collectables.
 The Rajisthanis are known to be quite perfectionists when it comes to their artistic abilities and the results are artistic marvels that will help add a vibrant charm and beauty to any decor.